Let’s talk about the elephant in the room.

-The fact of the matter is that the vast majority of dinners cooked by home cooks like me day in, day out, aren’t Instagrammable.
+The vast majority of dinners cooked by home cooks like me day in, day out, aren’t Instagrammable.
 They’re nutritious, simple, practical, and hopefully quick.
 But not the stuff of reels and pins.
-Let’s face it, a palmful-sized amount of grilled or pan-fried meat with steamed vegetables isn’t sexy, but it’s what we should be eating for dinner most of the time.
+A palmful-sized amount of grilled or pan-fried meat with steamed vegetables isn’t sexy, but it’s what we should be eating for dinner most of the time.

 So, why are we here?
 Because my younger self needs to hear the next bit.
 It doesn’t matter if it doesn’t look sexy.
 What’s sexy is independence.
 What matters most is that cooking is done, and the food is nutritious.
 Because you don’t want to be relying on someone else to do that for you for the rest of your life.

-Also, dear younger self, as illustrated in the poems on this page, there’s joy in these simple kinds of things, and in getting stuff done.
-No matter how apparently mundane, it’s still the stuff of life.
+Also, dear younger self, as illustrated in the poems on this page, there’s joy in the simple things, and in getting stuff done.
+No matter how mundane, it’s still the stuff of life.
 And each thing has its place, even un-Instagrammable photos 😂 Those concepts alone elevate an easy spice lamb backstrap dinner to a thing of beauty, and a celebration of the everyday.
 Call it mindfulness, if that works.

 I used a more expensive cut of meat (because of my chewy, slimy phobia) but it doesn’t have to be that way.
 A less expensive cut of lamb or beef also works.
 It’s just marinating, then knowing how long to cook it.
 All cooking is timing.